The flyer is here: Scholarship Flyer 2019.

-The Fall 2018 Math and Statistics department scholarships are due at 4PM on Friday, October 26th, via this Google Form.
-You must be logged into a Google account (for example your official SJSU account) in order to upload your unofficial transcript.
+The Fall 2019 Math and Statistics department scholarships are due at 4PM on Friday, November 15th, via this Google Form.
+You must be logged into a Google account (for example your official SJSU email account) in order to upload your unofficial transcript.

 The financial aid office of San Jose State University awards scholarships based on scholastic achievement and financial need.
 Most of those scholarships require the completion of 8 graduate or 12 undergraduate credits with a GPA of 3.0 or better.
 Application deadlines are typically mid April.
 We also have specific Math department scholarships, listed below.